National Braille Press: History and operations

 The National Braille Press was founded in 1927, originally as a weekly newspaper.
 It was founded by Francis Ierardi, a blind Italian immigrant, to increase access to news about braille.
 It is a non-profit publisher of braille books.
 Prior to 1982, The National Braille Press only produced braille books through contract printing.
 However, the press began to publish and sell its own books in 1982, which allowed braille readers to purchase books directly from The National Braille Press, making it the first braille press in the United States to do so.

 The focus of The National Braille Press is to support blind authors and publish their work for readers who are also blind.
 At its current location, the National Braille Press carries out all its "own editing, plate making, proofreading, printing, and mai]ing operations".
 It mostly produces printed texts such as books, magazines, textbooks, and manuals, but they do make other forms of braille materials as well.
-The National Braille Press uses various plate-embossing devices to produce the works it publishes, including an Heidelberg printing press and a electronic embosser.
+The National Braille Press uses various plate-embossing devices to produce the works it publishes, including an Heidelberg printing press and an electronic embosser.